UPPMAX/naiss_file_transfer_course/docs/sessions/scp/README.md

         - [``tar`` manual](https://devhints.io/tar)

-???- question "Can I use archiving and compressing in all transfer methods"
+???- question "Can I use archiving and compressing in all transfer methods?"

-    - Compressing and archiving is useful whenever you transfer files.
-    - No matter of which transfer tool you are using, graphical or in terminal!
+    - Yes!

 ## Exercises